notofonts/math/documentation/building-math-fonts/index.md

 For such symbols, a set of growing in size variants are designed, and mapping between base glyph and its list of alternates is provided in the `MATH` table.
 There are separate lists of vertical and horizontal variants.
 Usually a glyph either has vertical or horizontals alternates, but not both, though the spec allows both to exist.
 Implementations might not allow a given glyph to grow on both direction at the same time.

 Big operators usually need to glyphs, a base glyph for inline math, and a larger variant for display math, but more variants can be included in the font and [`displayOperatorMinHeight`](#displayoperatorminheight) controls which variant to use.
 Adding multiple variants can allow for interesting effects, like an integral that grows in size based on the expression is it applied to, but existing implementations do not do this out of box.

+The variants list should always start with the base glyph, otherwise some implementations will skip it and always start with the first variant.

 In Glyphs, variants can be set from _Glyph → Edit MATH Variants_.
 There are different tabs for vertical and horizontal variants.
 There is a guess button that will look for glyphs with extensions like `.s01`, `.size01`, `.disp`, or `.display`, and use them to populate the variants list, or otherwise variants can be added manually: